-- Model the language many times.
+Model the language many times.
 Point at the visual symbol or sentence script and say it out loud more than once before expecting a correct response.
 Make sure that your student can initiate using the language before introducing questions.

 Repeat the action, providing a model yet again.
 Then ask a question.
 Immediately give the answer verbally and visually by pointing at the words or word symbols.
-Then ask tthe question again and pause.
+Then ask the question again and pause.

 Literacy Tips for Echolalia

 Actions in the environment can be fleeting.
 There can also be many distractions that keep the child from connecting language with the activity.
 This is where literacy comes in.
-If your student isn’t making progress in the real life situation, try books.
+If your student isn’t making progress in real-life situations, try books.

-- Use simple pictures with plain backgrounds in your book activities.
-This is very helpful since pictures last in time.
+Use simple pictures with plain backgrounds in your book activities.
+This is very helpful since a picture lasts in time.
 The student can look at the picture as long as needed to process the language.

-I made a personal homework book for a 2 year old student I had.
+I made a personal homework book for a 2-year-old student I had.
 He answered “What is it?” by labeling nouns, but had no other functional language.
-He answered with immediate echolalia to everything else someone said to him.
+He answered with immediate echolalia to everything else someone said to him and did not initiate.

 Every day at the end of the therapy session, I put a picture in his book that showed the major activity we did that day.
 His parents were amazing.
 They read that book from start to finish with him every day.

 The related question was on the left-hand side of the page.
-The pictured activity and a phrase or sentence was written under it on the right side of the page.
+The pictured activity and a phrase or sentence were written under it on the right side of the page.